 Give year-round ads a break during festivals, holidays and special occasions to cash in on seasonal trends and buyers.
 Making your ad relevant to the season helps it clearly stand out from everyday promotional clutter.

-Plan Mother’s Day specials, Christmas blow-out sales, Ramadan, Eid specials and more — basically, anything that’s relevant for the season and rings a bell with seasonal buyers.
+Plan Mother’s Day specials, Christmas blow-out sales, Thanksgiving specials and more — basically, anything that’s relevant for the season and rings a bell with seasonal buyers.

 Google AdWords PPC can be one of the most rewarding marketing programs for those willing to capitalize on its features.
 Few online marketing methods allow the tweaking, analysis, control and flexibility found in AdWords.
 Knowing about and avoiding these common mistakes can go a long way in helping you tap the right markets to build solid online ventures.